pallet/alembic/README.md

 dependencies to a running REPL, either in an ad-hoc fashion, or by reloading your `project.clj` file.

-You can also use it to invoke leiningen tasks.
+You can also use it to reload your `project.clj` file and invoke leiningen tasks.

 It uses [leiningen][lein] and [pomegranate][pomegranate] to resolve the jars, [classlojure][classlojure] to isolate leiningen and its